 Featuring current and historical work of Indigenous authors across disciplines.

 Engage with our print collections curated in response to community feedback and research needs, and openly available for all to explore and use.

-ASU Library is home to five renowned research collections featuring millions of items that serve as increasingly critical resources to local and global communities.
+ASU Library is home to six renowned research collections featuring millions of items that serve as increasingly critical resources to local and global communities.

 The Grand Canyon Centennial Project commemorates the legislative creation of the Grand Canyon National Park in February 1919 with the goal to enhance public understanding of the park’s history.

 A three-year project designed to build and expand community-driven collections to preserve and improve Arizona’s archives and to give voice to historically marginalized communities.

 A three-year Mellon grant to explore a data-driven and community-aware approach to developing inclusive print collections and the impact of print in the digital age.